simongravelle/nmrformd/README.rst

 .. inclusion-readme-intro-start

 NMRforMD is a python script to calculate NMR relaxation times from molecular dynamics trajectory files.
-Used in combination with MDAnalysis, it allows for the analysis of trajectory files from LAMMPS, GROMACS, or AMBER simulation package.
+Used in combination with `MDAnalysis`_, it allows for the analysis of trajectory files from LAMMPS, GROMACS, or AMBER simulation package.

 .. inclusion-readme-intro-end

-For details, tutorials, and examples, please have a look at the `documentation`_. (in construction)
+For details, tutorials, and examples, have a look at the `documentation`_. (in construction)

 .. inclusion-readme-start